Stage IV Lung Cancer

 - Lack of a desire to eat

-Talk to a doctor if you have recurring symptoms for an extended period.
+Talk to a doctor for more details if you have recurring symptoms for an extended period.

 Non-Small Cell Lung Cancer